Benefits of Activity

 Physical activity recommendations are based on the intensity, frequency, and duration of the activity.

-The intensity of the activity describes how hard the activity is.
+The intensity of the activity describes how hard the activity is for someone to do.
 For health benefits, aerobic physical activity should be moderate or vigorous.
 The ‘talk test’ can be used to determine if an activity is moderate or vigorous.
 During moderate intensity activities, someone should be able to talk but not be able to sing.
 During vigorous activities, someone will only be able to say a few words without pausing to catch his or her breath.
+Intensity of an activity will vary from person to person.
+What is vigorous for one person may be moderate for another person.

 The frequency of an activity tells how often the activity is done.
 For example, walking 3 times a week.